MouseSavers.com

 Here are a few ideas your family might consider:

-• Spend less on entertainment.
+- Spend less on entertainment.
 Borrow videos from your public library instead of the video store: most public libraries offer this service for little or no cost.
-Instead of going to the movies, check the newspaper for free local family entertainment and events, or have a family game night.
+Instead of going to the movies, look for free local family entertainment and events, or have a family game night.

-• Use grocery store coupons.
-Particularly if you live in an area like Southern California, where the major supermarkets will double the value of manufacturer's coupons, you can't afford NOT to clip coupons out of the Sunday paper!
-I do this, combined with buying sale items and seasonal produce, and frequently save 40% or more on my grocery bill.
+- Use grocery store coupons.
+Particularly if you live in an area like Southern California, where the major supermarkets will double the value of manufacturer’s coupons, you can’t afford NOT to clip coupons out of the Sunday paper or print them out online (try coupons.com and smartsource.com for printable coupons).
+MouseSavers.com founder Mary Waring does this, along with buying sale items and in-season produce, and frequently saves 40% or more on her grocery bill.
 Seriously, 15 minutes of effort and a $5 coupon organizer can save you an amazing amount of money.
 Kids who are old enough to use scissors can certainly cut out coupons.
 Older kids can also sort and file coupons in your coupon organizer.

-• Sell your junk.
+- Sell your junk.
 Have a big garage sale.
 Take still-in-fashion clothes to a consignment shop.
 Sell unwanted books, CDs, movies and collectibles you no longer want on Craigslist, which charges no fee for your ad.
-You'd be amazed at what your old stuff may bring.
-Don't assume no one wants it.
-(I once sold a ratty bathmat the dog had chewed up, which I was using as a rag, for a quarter.
-It wasn't even part of my garage sale -- someone just noticed it lying on the ground and offered me money for it!)
+You’d be amazed at what your old stuff may bring.
+Don’t assume no one wants it.
+(MouseSavers.com founder Mary Waring once sold a ratty bathmat the dog had chewed up, which she was using as a rag, for a quarter.
+It wasn’t even part of her garage sale — someone just noticed it lying on the ground and offered her money for it!)

-• Shop around on your insurance at least once a year.
-It's remarkable how much you can save.
+- Shop around on your insurance at least once a year.
+It’s remarkable how much you can save.
 Rates for an identical auto insurance policy can vary from one company to another by as much as 100%!
-An easy way to shop around is to use an online site such as InsureMe.com, which will get you quotes from several insurance companies.
-I used this site to shop for life insurance and ended up with a great deal from a top-rated company.

-• Evaluate your spending on cable television and telephone services.
-Maybe you don't really need extended cable or call waiting.
-Check rates to be sure you're not paying more than you have to for long distance calls.
-Take a look at your long distance provider's web site (or call them) and find out if there's a better deal available for you.
-I switched to a plan that gives me unlimited long distance for $20 a month!
-If you have a cell phone, see if there's a better plan for you, that fits your usage patterns at a lower cost.
+- Evaluate your spending on cable television and telephone services.
+Maybe you don’t really need extended cable or call waiting.
+Check rates to be sure you’re not paying more than you have to for long distance calls.
+Take a look at your long distance provider’s website (or call them) and find out if there’s a better deal available for you.
+If you have a cell phone, see if there’s a better plan for you, that fits your usage patterns at a lower cost.

-• Get everyone to turn out the lights when no one is in the room, and turn off TVs, radios and computer equipment when they're not in use.
+- Get everyone to turn out the lights when no one is in the room, and turn off TVs and computer equipment when they’re not in use.
 Fix dripping faucets and leaking toilets.
 These measures may only save you a buck or two a month on your utility bills, but it all adds up.